kubernetes/website/content/en/blog/_posts/2022-05-03-kubernetes-release-1.24.md

 that go into each Kubernetes release, including code, documentation, release notes, and more.

-Special thanks to James Laverack, our release lead, for guiding us through a successful release cycle, and to all of the members of the release team for the time and effort they put in to deliver the v1.24 release for the Kubernetes community.
+Special thanks to James Laverack, our release lead, for guiding us through a successful release cycle, and to all of the release team members for the time and effort they put in to deliver the v1.24 release for the Kubernetes community.

 ### Release Theme and Logo